Sweet Dew incident: Battle at Hanyuan Hall

 When Li Xun saw the eunuchs running back to Hanyuan Hall, he yelled at the Jinwu guards for them to protect the emperor and promised them rewards.
-The eunuchs, however, yelled that there was an emergency and the emperor must return to the palace at once.
+The eunuchs, however, yelled that there was an emergency and that the emperor must return to the palace at once.
 They grabbed Emperor Wenzong's litter, put him on it, and ran north through the roped screen behind Hanyuan Hall (breaking the screen in the process) toward the palace.
 Li Xun ran after the litter and grabbed it, yelling, "I have not finished my report, and Your Imperial Majesty should not return to the palace!"

-At this time, the Jinwu guards were in Hanyuan Hall, along with the Jingzhao Municipal government police under Luo Liyan and office of imperial censors' guards under Li Xiaoben, attacking the eunuchs.
+At this time, the Jinwu guards were in Hanyuan Hall, along with the Jingzhao Municipal government police under Luo Liyan and the office of imperial censors' guards under Li Xiaoben, attacking the eunuchs.
 More than 10 eunuchs were killed or injured, but this attack was unable to prevent the eunuchs from carrying Emperor Wenzong's litter through Xuanzheng Gate (宣政門), into the palace.
 Li Xun, who was still holding on to the litter, urged Emperor Wenzong to stop, but Emperor Wenzong yelled at him to stop yelling.
 The eunuch Chi Zhirong (郗志榮) battered Li Xun's chest, and Li Xun fell onto the ground.
 The litter then entered Xuanzheng Gate, and the gate was closed.
 The eunuchs were cheering.
-The officers lined up at Hanyuan Hall paused for a moment, and then fled.
-Li Xun, knowing that he had failed, put on a green uniform belonging to his staff members, got onto a horse, and fled, stating loudly on the road, "What crime did I commit that I am exiled?"
+The officers lined up at Hanyuan Hall paused momentarily and then fled.
+Knowing that he had failed, Li Xun put on a green uniform belonging to his staff members, got onto a horse, and fled, stating loudly on the road, "What crime did I commit that I am exiled?"
 No one on the road suspected him of being Li Xun.
-Meanwhile, Shu Yuanyu, along with other chancellors Wang Ya and Jia Su returned to the office of the chancellors, and believed that soon Emperor Wenzong would summon them to deal with the aftermath.
+Meanwhile, Shu Yuanyu, along with other chancellors Wang Ya and Jia Su, returned to the office of the chancellors and believed that soon Emperor Wenzong would summon them to deal with the aftermath.
 When the officials under them came to inquire what had occurred, they told those subordinates to keep working and not to worry.